Srinirajini82/LuggageTracker/README.md

   -> Smart contract code reides in $<Path_Where_Extracted>/luggage/ -> You can build the contract using "truffle compile".
   -> once build the new artifacts from folder $<Path_Where_Extracted>/luggage/build/contracts/luggage.json needs to be copied to the folder $<Path_Where_Extracted>/luggage/DApp/luggagetrack/src/contract/luggage.json
-  -> "truffle migrate --reset --network='rinkeby'" is used to deploy the new contract to testnet.
+  -> For deploying the contract you need to install HDWalletProvider, usig command "npm install" -> "truffle migrate --reset --network='rinkeby'" is used to deploy the new contract to testnet.